Newton Abbot: Modern history

 Two Royal Navy personnel from Newton Abbot were among the first British casualties in World War I, being killed after their ship was torpedoed by a German U-boat.
 Over the course of the two world wars, more than 250 Newtonian men gave their lives for the British Empire.
 They are remembered on the town's war memorial. a further eleven Commonwealth soldiers are also buried in the town.
 The town was bombed from the air twice during World War II, killing a total of 21 people.
 There was a severe flood on 27 December 1979, the latest in a long series, when the River Lemon burst its banks after prolonged rain.

 Tucked into a corner of the racecourse, Newton Abbot's stock-car track flourished for nearly 30 years and attracted fans and drivers from all over the South of England.
 A short 300-metre oval track, it featured races for the cars of the BriSCA organization, as well as saloons and "bangers".

 A new community hospital to replace the one in East Street was built at the end of Jetty Marsh Road and opened on 12 January 2009.

 The Flag of Newton Abbot was adopted in 2009 by the town council.
-It depicts a stylised image of St Leonard's Tower defacing a modified flag of Devon.
+It depicts a stylised image of St Leonard's Tower in the centre of a modified flag of Devon.
 Henry Cole, of Newton Abbot Town Council, stated that the "green represents the moors, black for the granite and white for the clay" of the surrounding area.
 The cross of St Petroc is also used to represent a major crossroads in the town which converged on the clock tower.
 The arm of the cross represent the routes to Exeter and London, Bovey Tracey and the moors, Totnes and Plymouth, and Torquay and Brixham.

+In 2023, a survey by The Daily Telegraph named Newton Abbot as one of the ugliest towns in Britain.